 — Daniel J. Cox, Photographer, conservationist, educator

-For more than 35 years, Dan has been pursuing his lifelong dream of photographing nature in all its elements.
+For more than 38 years, Dan has been pursuing his lifelong dream of photographing nature in all its elements.
 He’s traveled to all seven continents, plying his craft in search of the images that help tell the stories that inspire his art.
 Driving rain, spitting snow, and howling wind are all part of the environment he calls home.
 For Dan, bad weather means great light, unusual cloud formations, and dramatic settings.
-Internationally recognized, Dan has used his exceptional vision and passion for nature to help educate and inspire his viewers.
-His dedication to his craft and the environment has earned him high regard in a very competitive profession.
+Dan uses his exceptional vision and passion for nature to help educate and inspire his viewers.
+Internationally recognized, his dedication to his craft and the environment has earned him high regard in a very competitive profession.

 Dan supports nonprofits and conservation groups including National Wildlife Federation, Polar Bears International, Owl Research Institute, World Wildlife Fund, Audubon, Defenders of Wildlife, Natural Resource Defense Council, Sierra Club, Yellowstone to Yukon, American Land Conservancy, Audubon, Roots and Shoots, Smithsonian, ARKive, eNature, American Museum of Natural History, Maryland Zoo, Columbus Zoo, Cougar Network, Predator Conservation Alliance, The Wolverine Foundation, and The International Wolf Center, to name a few.